-GeoAir InstallationMuch of the system installation is no different to a conventional system except, the condenser loop is below ground and a heat pump replaces the outdoor unit.
+GeoAir InstallationA GeoAir system installation is no different to a conventional system except the condenser loop is below ground and a heat pump replaces the outdoor unit.
 Geothermal system components are outlined below.

 In Ground Installation